Featured Content

 How to design better KPIs: four questions before you go live

-The problem is not that people build bad metrics — most analysts who want to design better KPIs are already asking the right questions.
-It is that the stress-testing happens too rarely, and usually only after something breaks.
-Here is the check to run before any KPI card goes live.
+The problem is not that people build bad metrics.
+Most analysts who want to design better KPIs are already asking the right questions.
+The issue is that stress-testing happens too rarely, and usually only after something breaks.

 Four questions.
 Run them before the card goes on the dashboard.